holochain/hc-utils/crates/hc-utils/README.md

     Query for an existing Entry in the local source-chain matching the given EntryType name(s).
 If one exists, return it Address, otherwise returns error

-### get_header
+### get_action

-    Gets header of and Entry
+    Gets the action of and Entry

 ### get_latest_entry

-    Obtains the updates for the target Entry, and examines all of them to selects the latest one by looking at the update time in its header.
+    Obtains the updates for the target Entry, and examines all of them to selects the latest one by looking at the update time in its action.

-    An identical Entry can be committed by multiple Agents; this obtains the Entry's Header from the perspective of _this_ Agent.
+    An identical Entry can be committed by multiple Agents; this obtains the Entry's Action from the perspective of _this_ Agent.
 It also may be committed by the same Agent multiple times, this algorithm depends on either making the Entry unique, _or_ that the caller is OK with it returning the latest Update by any of this Agent's commits of this identical Entry.

 ### get_latest_link